The LGBTQ+ Resource Center hosts a number of weekly and bi-weekly student groups, as well as many staff-facilitated discussion groups.

 LDX's four principles are solidarity, education, advocacy, and activism.

-The GLBTQ Resource Center hosts a number of weekly student-facilitated discussion groups each semester.
+The LGBTQ+ Resource Center hosts a number of weekly student-facilitated discussion groups each semester.
 Current discussion group(s) include:

 Trans* and Non-Binary Support Group